-Inside a switching system, the tip and ring leads are almost always accompanied by a third lead, called (by virtue of the same tradition) the sleeve conductor.
+Inside a switching system, the tip and ring leads are almost always accompanied by a third lead, used for various control purposes, and called (by virtue of the same tradition) the sleeve conductor.

 These three leads are usually designated on drawings and the like as T, R, and S, respectively.